STUDENT GOVERNMENT ASSOCIATION

 Membership in the Student Government consists of the President, Vice President, Secretary, Treasurer, Class Representatives, and the Chairmen of the standing committees.
 The President of the Student Government and the Committee Chairmen are elected annually by the members of the student body, whereas the Class Representatives are elected by the members of their respective classes.
 The Secretary and Treasurer are appointed by the President, and the Vice President is elected by the Student Government from among its members.

 Members of the Student Government meet every month during the academic year, in the presence of the Rector or his delegate, in order to address outstanding concerns, to discuss budgetary issues, to report on community happenings, and to brainstorm how the community might better engage in the activities of formation.

-Prayer and Worship Committee: Chris Kelley (2-T, Hartford)
+Prayer and Worship Committee: William Buckley (2-T, Richmond)

 - Class Representatives